 Kernel methods are supported by numerous generalization bounds which often take the form of inequalities that describe the performance limits of kernel-based estimators.
 A particularly important example is the Bayes risk for \(k\)-nearest neighbors (\(k\)-NN), which can be expressed in a kernel framework as:

-\(k\)-NN classifiers have been proven to converge to an error rate that is bounded in relation to the Bayes error rate, with the exact relationship depending on the number of classes.
-For binary classification, the asymptotic error rate of \(k\)-NN is at most \(2R^*(1-R^*)\), where \(R^*\) is the Bayes error rate.
-This theoretical bound suggests potential for improvement in practice.
-Cover and Hart proved that interpolated k-NN schemes are consistent estimators, meaning that their performance improves with increasing sample size.
+\(k\)-NN classifiers converge to error rates bounded relative to Bayes error rate, with relationships depending on class number.
+For binary classification, asymptotic \(k\)-NN error rate is at most \(2R^*(1-R^*)\) where \(R^*\) is Bayes error rate.
+Cover and Hart proved interpolated \(k\)-NN schemes are consistent estimators with performance improving as sample size increases.

-where \(\alpha_{ij}\) are the weights.
-The weights are defined by the kernel function:
+where weights \(\alpha_{ij}\) are defined by the kernel function:

 Instead of using a traditional similarity measure like the 2-norm or inner product, the authors used a neural network to define the energy function \(e_{ij} = a(s_{i-1},h_j)\).
 This neural network measures the similarity between the last generated element of the output sequence \(s_{i-1}\) and \(j\)-th element of the input sequence \(h_j\).
 The resulting context vector is then used to predict the next word in the sequence.